cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer-configuration.md

 <configuration>
 ```

-Configuration changes that are made with the utility are applied to the XML files on all Greenplum Database segments.
+Configuration changes that are made with the utility are applied to the XML files on all Cloudberry Database segments.
 However, PL/Container configurations of currently running sessions use the configuration that existed during session start up.
 To update the PL/Container configuration in a running session, run this command in the session.

 ```sql
 SELECT * FROM plcontainer_refresh_config;